sobcza11/the_Spine/the_OracleChambers/README.md

 - Produces **governed, explainable narratives**
 - Supports **validation, coherence checks, and communication**

-**No output from *the* OracleChambers ever feeds upstream.**

----

-## 🧠 Purpose & Vision

-*the*_OracleChambers converts raw macro signals into governed, explainable intelligence.
-Rooted in a CPMAI-aligned workflow, it brings structure, transparency, and calm interpretability to an otherwise noisy global system.
+Rooted in a **CPMAI-aligned workflow**, the OracleChambers brings structure, transparency, and calm interpretability to an otherwise noisy macro environment.

 **AI & ML Boundary (Non-Negotiable)**
-_All ML & AI activity described here is conceptual, interpretive, and documentation-only; no models trained or evaluated in OracleChambers modify upstream data, diagnostics, or results._
+_All ML & AI activity described here is conceptual, interpretive, and documentation-only; no models trained or evaluated in the OracleChambers modify upstream data, diagnostics, or results._

-It interprets the outputs of the_Spine through disciplined, auditable steps—producing narratives, scenario paths, and validation artifacts that explain why macro regimes evolve.
+It interprets the outputs of *the*_Spine through disciplined, auditable steps—producing narratives, scenario paths, and validation artifacts that explain **why** macro regimes evolve, without asserting prediction or authority.

 ---